Joseph Farah

-Joseph Francis Farah (born July 6, 1954) is an American author, journalist, and editor-in-chief of the far-right conservative website WorldNetDaily (WND).
-Farah gained prominence for promoting conspiracy theories surrounding the suicide of Vince Foster and is a proponent of birtherism, the false conspiracy theory that Barack Obama is not a natural-born citizen of the United States.
+Joseph Francis Farah (born July 6, 1954) is an American author, journalist, and editor-in-chief of the far-right website WorldNetDaily (WND).
+Farah gained prominence for promoting conspiracy theories surrounding the suicide of Vince Foster and is a proponent of birtherism, a debunked conspiracy theory that Barack Obama is not a natural-born citizen of the United States.

-Early years
+Early life

-Farah was born in Paterson, New Jersey, on July 6, 1954, to parents of Syrian and Lebanese ancestry.
+Joseph Francis Farah was born in Paterson, New Jersey, on July 6, 1954.
+He is of Syrian and Lebanese ancestry.
 His father was a schoolteacher.
 He graduated from William Paterson University, in Wayne, New Jersey with a B.A. in Communications.

 Career

 Farah worked for six years as executive news editor at the Los Angeles Herald Examiner until the paper shuttered in 1989.

 On July 22, 1990, Farah became editor of The Sacramento Union.
 The paper had been losing up to $3 million annually, and in early 1990 it was purchased from Richard Mellon Scaife by Daniel Benvenuti Jr. and David Kassis.
 Farah and the paper's owners envisioned the paper as a conservative alternative to The Sacramento Bee.
 "We just thought the way to go was to be unabashedly conservative in our approach," explained Farah to The Washington Post.
 Among other things, Farah convinced Rush Limbaugh to write a daily column, which ran on "Page 1."
 Farah prohibited advertisement for films rated NC-17 in the newspaper.

 In 1991, Farah left the Union and co-founded the Western Journalism Center.
 He writes a weekly print column for The Jerusalem Post which is nationally syndicated through Creators Syndicate.

 He launched the online WorldNetDaily in 1997.
 The website has been categorized as far-right and is known for publishing unreliable or fringe material.

 In April 2019, WorldNetDaily announced that Farah had suffered a stroke and would withdraw from the website's day-to-day operations until he recovers.